SkalskiP/fast-as-hell/README.md

 ### ObjectTracker

 The task of this module is very simple - matching objects found on the previous frame with those on the current one.
 Because the objects in the movie don't move too fast, we can use a rather naive approach - matching them by calculating the IoU of objects between frames.
 The assumption is as follows: an object on the current frame and an object from the previous frame that has high IoU are most likely the same object.
-As a result, ObjectTracker assigns each object an id, unique and unchangeable throughout the film.
+As a result, `ObjectTracker` assigns each object an id, unique and unchangeable throughout the film.

+`ObjectTracker` is also resistant to disappearing objects - a problem that occurs when for some reason the model does not detect the object in the frame (false negative).
+In such a situation, we are dealing with a lack of continuity in the trajectory of the object's movement.
+However, potential gaps are filled by the `ObjectTracker`, up to the level of ***5*** consecutive lost frames.

 <p align="center">
     <img width="1000" src=".//data/examples/tracker.png">